Blog

 As for eHealth products, companies should consider their potential functioning failures with particular emphasis.
 Quality assurance can be a powerful way to eradicate them, ensure flawless operation, and meet all the safety requirements.

-Security testing lays in the heart of getting HIPPA compliance, as the main its purpose is to ensure data privacy and end-user confidence in the application.
+Security testing lays in the heart of getting HIPPA compliance, as its main purpose is to ensure data privacy and end-user confidence in the application.
 Penetration testing is the most progressive and topical approach to derive these results.
-Acting like real hackers, the specialists may identify the bottlenecks in time, so they can decrease chances of cyber incidents.
+Acting like real hackers, the specialists may identify the bottlenecks in advance, so they can decrease chances of cyber incidents.

 However, HIPAA compliance is not the only thing that indicates that an eHealth solution operates well and satisfies customers’ needs.
 Noteworthy is looking at the application from various angles to ensure its comprehensive and smooth work.
 As there’s no one-size-fits-all QA strategy for every project, specific business demand and objectives speak volumes about an appropriate QA package.